elliot-nelson/7tonshark/content/posts/terraform-dynamic-data-lookups.md

 draft: true
 ---

 In a recent project, I had a series of reusable AWS WAF IPSets defined in one Terraform project.
-Then, in many separate Terraform projects, I want to use various combinations of these IPSets when creating WAFs for different websites.
+Then, in many separate Terraform projects, I wanted to use various combinations of these IPSets when creating WAFs for different websites.

 For each website, I have a simple JSON configuration file, and my goal was to add a section to this config file, like so: